 As people and organisations working with bereaved people, you have a particular role to play, both during the outbreak and afterwards as people move forwards in their grief.
 It is important to be as prepared as possible, and to plan ahead to manage some of the impacts we can expect.

-Here at the National Bereavement Alliance we will be keeping this page updated every day with information to help bereavement services across the country respond to the current situation.
+Here at the National Bereavement Alliance we will be keeping this page updated with information to help bereavement services across the country respond to the current situation.

 Current government guidance